 The rest of the blend fell in to place once those two main flavors appeared.
 A little natural orange flavor, a few cloves, some hibiscus, orange peels and blossoms .... et voila!
 The brewed cup is a delicately balanced blend with a reddish amber color and a fruity, heady, sassy taste.
 The combination of pineapple, vanilla and orange dance playfully on the tongue.
 The addition of cloves brings a new depth to this taste, while the hibiscus adds to the fruity flavor and adds a reddish tinge to the amber cup.
 There is a mild astringency and a lingering fruit/spice taste on the tongue.

-Ingredients: Black teas from China and Sri Lanka, hibiscus flowers, orange peel, cloves, flavors and orange blossoms.
+Ingredients: Black teas from China and Sri Lanka, hibiscus flowers, orange peel, cloves, orange blossoms, natural pineapple flavor, vanilla flavor, and orange spice flavor.

 Brew tea at 212º - steep for 3 minutes